Paul Abbott’s critically-lauded police procedural drama No Offence has been recommissioned for a second series by Channel 4.

 Piers Wenger, Channel 4 Head of Drama says: “ No Offence is not just unlike any other cop show on TV, it’s unlike any other show on TV and we are delighted to announce its return next year.
 Paul and the cast have set the bar high in terms of thrills, spills and belly laughs this year and we can’t wait to see where they go in series two.”

 The first series of No Offence launched on Channel 4 on Monday 5th May 2015 attracting a series average to date of 2.5 million viewers and 10.4% of the audience – up 47% compared with the slot average.
-The series one finale airs on Tuesday 23rd June at 9pm.
+The series one finale airs on Tuesday 23rd June at 9pm, check with your tv provider to see if they’ll be transmitting the show.

 No Offence is commissioned by Piers Wenger Channel 4 Head of Drama, with Roberto Troni and Beth Willis Commissioning Editors.
 Executive producers are Paul Abbott and Martin Carr.